 During the construction of an airport in Mexico, the archaeological site with the highest concentration of bones of the largest mammoths in the world found to date.

-On April 14, 2020, the first skeletal remains of a mammoth (a skull and a large tusk) were found by workers working on the construction of the control tower of the new Felipe Angeles Airport.
+On April 14, 2020, the first bone remains of a mammoth (a skull and a large tusk) were found by workers working on the construction of the control tower of the new Felipe Angeles Airport.

 This airport is built on the remodeled Santa Lucía Military Air Base, 45 kilometers from Mexico City.

 The contractor company notified the authorities that it sent a team of 30 archaeologists and 3 restorers from the National Institute of Anthropology and History (INAH), with the mission of studying the skeletal remains.

 They also had to extract any rest of scientific value before they were damaged by the construction work of this important work that seeks to decongest the two terminals of the country’s capital.s.